100 % Wholewheat Sourdough Bread

 0 add to favorites

-preperation time: 5 mins hands-on time: 10 mins rest time: 24 hrs time in total: 24 hrs 15 min. difficulty: Intermediate cooking temp: 250 °C portions: 5 best season: Suitable throughout the year
+preperation time: 5 mins hands-on time: 10 mins rest time: 24 hrs time in total: 24 hrs 15 min. difficulty: intermediate cooking temp: 250 C servings: 5 best season: suitable throughout the year

 Ingredients